feature-flags-co/ffc-code-refs-core/README.md

 ```
 - **envSecret**: the secret of your environment, can be found in your SaaS account, **mandatory**
 - **apiUrl**: the server url, can be empty if you are using our SaaS platform,  **not mandatory**
+- **entry**: then entry point, can be a list of relative or absolute paths, current path would be used if not provided **not mandatory**
 - **excluded**: list of excluded file or directory, put the file or directory name only, path is not expected, **not mandatory**
 - **fileExtensions**: the file extensions that you want to be scanned, if empty, all files will be scanned, **not mandatory**
 - **numberOfContextLines**: the number of lines before and after that will be included into the report, the default value is 0, **not mandatory**